-346. a.
+- a.
 An employee who has a drug and/or alcohol abuse problem and has not been selected for drug and/or alcohol testing can voluntarily refer him/herself to the EAP for treatment.
 The EAP will evaluate the employee and make a specific determination of appropriate treatment.
-An employee who has completed two rehabilitation programs may not elect further rehabilitation under this program.
-347. b.
+An employee who has completed two rehabilitation programs may not elect further rehabilitation under this program. - b.
 In the case of the up to two voluntary, employee-initiated referrals, the MTA will pay the employee the difference between his/her SDI benefits, use of accrued paid leaves, and any catastrophic illness benefits, and the employee's regular hourly base pay, for up to the eight hours per day for full-time employees and up to three hours per day for part-time employees, up to a maximum of 21 work days during a five-year period.
 This provision shall not apply in the event the employee does not receive SDI benefit payments or during the follow-up period established by the SAP after a positive test.

-6. Non-Paid Status During Treatment After Positive Test 348.
-The employee will be in a non-pay status during any absence for evaluation or treatment, while participating in a rehabilitation program.
-7. Education and Training 349.
-The foundation of this Program is education and voluntary compliance.
-It is recognized that alcohol and chemical dependency may make voluntary cessation of use difficult, and one of the Program's principal aims is to make voluntary steps toward ending substance abuse easily available.
-350. The Joint Labor/Management Committee shall review and develop on-going educational and training information on the adverse consequences of substance abuse and the responsibility to avoid being under the influence of alcohol or chemicals at work.
+6.Non-Paid Status During Treatment After Positive Test413.The employee will be in a non-pay status during any absence for evaluation or treatment, while participating in a rehabilitation program.

+- 7.Education and Training414.The foundation of this Program is education and voluntary compliance.
+It is recognized that alcohol and chemical dependency may make voluntary cessation of use difficult, and one of the Program's principal aims is to make voluntary steps toward ending substance abuse easily available. - 415.
+The Joint Labor/Management Committee shall review and develop on-going educational and training information on the adverse consequences of substance abuse and the responsibility to avoid being under the influence of alcohol or chemicals at work.
 The Director of Transportation and the SAP shall act on the training program developed by the Committee.
 Certain training required by the DOT Regulations shall be conducted by the SAP.
-8. Confidentiality 351.
-Participation in the EAP shall be confidential and shall be conducted in accordance with DOT and DHHS standards.